RedMule: A Mixed-Precision Matrix-Matrix Operation Engine for Flexible and Energy-Efficient On-Chip Linear Algebra and TinyML Training Acceleration: Architecture

 Hybrid \gls{fp}8 precision formats can be used as an efficient compression scheme to enable \gls{dl} inference and training on extreme-edge devices.
 Hybrid \gls{fp}8 precision means that the $\{sign, exponent, mantissa\}$ structure used to represent the tensors can be either $\{1,5,2\}$ or $\{1,4,3\}$\footnote{Also called E4M3 and E5M2 by NVIDIA [https://tinyurl.com/mkhbxj3v]}.
-The former format is best suited for backward propagation of gradients, as it provides a larger dynamic range but a lower accuracy, while the latter is a better fit for forward propagation of activations thanks to the larger mantissa~\cite{hyb_fp8, fp8_train}.
-While \dbit{8} representation works for data compression, it could severely impact accuracy due to reduced-precision accumulations.
-To support this use case, RedMulE works internally with fixed \gls{fp}16 precision but still accepts compressed \gls{fp}8 formats as inputs and is capable of generating \gls{fp}8 compressed output tensors.
-To do this, RedMulE is augmented with a dedicated casting module placed between the \textit{Streamer} and the \gls{hci} interface, as shown in Fig.~\ref{fig:datapath}d.
-The cast module contains two \gls{fp} cast units: the input cast unit is used to cast \dbit{8} \gls{fp} incoming stream into \dbit{16} \gls{fp} to feed the accelerator so that the \glspl{ce} in the \textit{Datapath} can operate on larger precision, guaranteeing enough accuracy during intermediate accumulations.
-After the computation, the output cast unit can be used to convert the \dbit{16} \gls{fp} results produced by RedMulE to \dbit{8} encoded outgoing stream before writing it to memory.
-The cast units can be excluded from the path if the input tensors are represented with \dbit{16}.
-For \gls{dl} use cases only, RedMulE can also be instantiated at design time so that it can only load and store H\gls{fp}8 operands.
+The former format is best suited for backward propagation of gradients, as it provides a larger dynamic range but a lower accuracy.
+At the same time, the latter is a better fit for forward propagation of activations thanks to the larger mantissa~\cite{hyb_fp8, fp8_train}.
+While \dbit{8} representation effectively reduces data footprint, it could severely impact accuracy due to reduced precision accumulations.
+To support this use case, RedMulE works internally with fixed \gls{fp}16 precision but still accepts compressed \gls{fp}8 formats as inputs and can generate \gls{fp}8 compressed output tensors.
+To do this, we extended RedMulE’s architecture with a dedicated casting module placed between the Streamer and the \gls{hci} interface, as shown in Fig.~\ref{fig:datapath}a.

+Fig.~\ref{fig:cast-module} shows the architectural implementation of the casting module.
+It contains two \gls{fp} cast units: the input one casts \dbit{8} \gls{fp} incoming streams into \dbit{16} \gls{fp} to feed the accelerator so that the \glspl{ce} in the Datapath can operate on larger precision, guaranteeing high accuracy during intermediate accumulations.
+After the computation, the output cast unit converts the \dbit{16} \gls{fp} results produced by RedMulE to \dbit{16} or \dbit{8} encoded outgoing streams before writing it to memory.
+The cast units can be excluded from the path if the input tensors are represented with 16 bits.

+For \gls{dl} use cases only, RedMulE can also be instantiated at design time to only load and store H\gls{fp}8 operands.
 In this use-case, the input and output tensors represented with \dbit{8} formats allow to read or write from and to the memory twice the number of elements while keeping the same memory bandwidth.
-Consequently, this allows for doubling the number of \glspl{ce} inside each row, doubling RedMulE's performance with respect to the \dbit{16} inputs case.
+Consequently, this allows for doubling the number of \glspl{ce} inside each row, doubling RedMulE's performance compared to the \dbit{16} inputs case.